AhenKay/INPT_report/README.md

 Certain services might have known vulnerabilities.
 By discovering these services, you can apply relevant security patches or configurations.

 Ensuring that only authorized services are running is often a requirement for compliance with security standards and regulations.

+To run a  service discovery scan and save to a greppable nmap file, we use the command line; nmap -sV -oG nmap_services.txt 10.10.10.0/24

+Once you have the nmap results in greppable format, the results can be filtered by protocol by using grep.

+To extract TCP services, we use:

+grep "/tcp" tcp_services.txt > tcp_services_separated.txt

 # Web-Based Attack Surfaces
 Details about the project license.